Manankattiya Sri Sudarshanarama Tampita Rajamaha Viharaya – මානන්කට්ටිය ශ්රී සුදර්ශනාරාම ටැම්පිට රජමහා විහාරය

 Loading...

-Manankattiya is an isolated remote village lying in the Galenbindunuwewa area in Anuradhapura district.
-The Manankattiya Reservoir is the lifeline of the of these villagers.
+Manankattiya is an isolated remote village lying in the Galenbindunuwewa area in Anuradhapura District.
+The Manankattiya Reservoir is the lifeline of these villagers.
 The village temple Sri Sudarshanarama Rajamaha Viharaya lies close to this reservoir.

-Though history of this temple is not known, you will find few ancient Siri Pathul Gal (blocks of rock carved with foot print of Buddha) which were objects of veneration before the 2-3 rd century BC, before the Buddha statues were used.
-Therefore it can be safely assume that the history of this temple go back to at least 2-3rd century BC.
+Though the history of this temple is not known, you will find a few ancient Siri Pathul Gal (blocks of rock carved with a footprint of Buddha) which were objects of veneration before the 2-3rd century BC, before the Buddha statues were used.
+Therefore it can be safely assumed that the history of this temple goes back to at least 2-3rd century BC.

 Hidden in this remote temple lies a neglected and dilapidated Tampita Viharaya built during the Kandyan era which has not been exposed outside the village.
 This structure has never been identified in any compilation of Tampita Viharaya before.